umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Understand-And-Extend.md

       public string Author { get { return MetaInfo.GetAuthor(this); } }
     }

-A content type _parent_ is a tree-related concept: in the Umbraco backend, a content type appears underneath its parent, if any.
+A content type _parent_ is a tree-related concept: In the Umbraco backoffice, a content type appears underneath its parent, if any.
 By convention, a content type is always **composed of its parent** and therefore inherits its properties.
-However, the parent content type is treated differently, and the child content type _directly inherits_ (as in, C# inheritance) from the parent class.
+However, the parent content type is treated differently, and the child content type _directly inherits_ (as in C# inheritance) from the parent class.

 Therefore, assuming that the `MySubDocument` content type is a direct child of `MyDocument`, it would be generated as: